-- Enabling pupils to understand and engage with the feelings and values embodied in high quality texts - poetry, fiction, non-fiction, drama, film and television.
+- Enabling pupils to understand and engage with the feelings and values embodied in high quality texts, which include authors with different ethnicity and backgrounds - poetry, fiction, non-fiction, drama, film and television.

 - Developing pupils’ awareness or moral and social issues in fiction, journalism, magazines, radio, television and film.

 - Helping pupils to engage in emotional literacy through differing genres.

 Mathematics can provide a contribution to pupils’ SMSC by: